Stinrb/hr-attrition-analysis/README.md

 - Life stability (age, marriage, and financial responsibilities) reduces attrition, retention strategies can factor in these variables.

-## SECTION 2: Work-Life Balance and Environment vs. Attrition
+## SECTION 2: Work-Life Balance & Environment vs. Attrition

 **Distance from Home**